-Okay, so that was more than a brief note, but we think it's helpful in framing how we are approaching these sheets theologically.
-Now to a few details about each sheet:
+Okay, so that was more than a brief note, but we think it's helpful in framing how we are approaching these pages theologically.
+Now to a few details about each page:

 - Wonderful Counselor: The Magi (three wise men) are paired with the name Wonderful Counselor.
 The Magi were wise people and sought to learn from the stars.
 The verse that accompanies the image is "The child grew and became strong, filled with wisdom."
 Being able to be a wonderful counselor is more than just attaining knowledge, or knowing the science of stars...but rather it is about something deeper: wisdom.

 - Strength of God: The shepherds are paired with the name Strength of God.
 While you certainly would have to be strong and capable to be a shepherd, the image of a shepherd isn't what you would traditionally assume with names like Strength of God or Mighty God.
 But rather, because Jesus said "My kingdom is not of this world" - we should expect Jesus to turn things upside-down at times, and so we see the image of a shepherd being used to describe God.